mattetti/merb_babel/README.markdown

 * store the locale in the session
 * use routes

-Abel doesn't support http header lookup yet.
+Babel doesn't support http header lookup yet.

 Set locale in your routes
 --------------------------